SummaryRead the full fact sheet

 Two processes of metabolism

-Our metabolism is complex – put simply it has two parts, which are carefully regulated by the body to make sure they remain in balance.
+Our metabolism is complex – put simply it has 2 parts, which are carefully regulated by the body to make sure they remain in balance.
 They are:

 - Catabolism – the breakdown of food components (such as , and ) into their simpler forms, which can then be used to provide energy and the basic building blocks needed for growth and repair.

 - Anabolism – the part of metabolism in which our body is built or repaired.
 Anabolism requires energy that ultimately comes from our food.
 When we eat more than we need for daily anabolism, the excess nutrients are typically stored in our body as fat.

-Your body’s metabolic rate (or total energy expenditure) can be divided into three components, which are:
+Your body’s metabolic rate (or total energy expenditure) can be divided into 3 components, which are:

 - Basal metabolic rate (BMR) – even at rest, the body needs energy (kilojoules) to keep all its systems functioning correctly (such as breathing, keeping the heart beating to circulate blood, growing and repairing cells and adjusting hormone levels).
-The body’s BMR accounts for the largest amount of energy expended daily (50–80 per cent of your daily energy use).
+The body’s BMR accounts for the largest amount of energy expended daily (50 to 80% of your daily energy use).

-Based on a moderately active person (30–45 minutes of moderate-intensity physical activity per day), this component contributes 20 per cent of our daily energy use.
+Based on a moderately active person (30 to 45 minutes of moderate-intensity physical activity per day), this component contributes 20% of our daily energy use.

 Basal metabolic rate (BMR)